Amazing Kindergarten Teacher Keeps Children Calm While Mexican Cartel FIREFIGHT Goes Down! [VIDEO] | John Hawkins' Right Wing News

 “There’s a situation of risk so we all have to get down,” the unidentified teacher can be heard in the video trying to calm down the students in Spanish.
 “Everyone remain calm, nothing bad is going to happen.
 I am here with you all … Keep your little heads covered.”

 The teacher went on playing the hero, speaking and singing to her students songs out of a children’s book.
-Violent cartel gunshots continued throughout the city as rival cartel gunmen kept trying to kill each other, and the police kept trying to arrest or kill both of them…
+Violent cartel gunshots continued throughout the city as rival cartel gunmen kept trying to kill each other and the police kept trying to arrest or kill them.

 - Share